-The crisp clip-clop of steel horseshoes striking stone roads competed with the sound of surf crashing to shore as our group of riders trotted toward Cleggan Beach.
+The crisp clip-clop of steel horseshoes striking stone roads competed with the sound of surf crashing to shore as our group of riders trotted toward Cleggan Beach in Ireland.
 The Connemara/Irish Cob under me perked up at the smell of the salty air and the sound of the waves.
-A thrilling beach gallop was mere moments away.
+A thrilling beach gallop on my trusty horse in the Emerald Isle was mere moments away.

 Ireland is a horse lover’s paradise, whether you’re an expert in an English saddle or a novice with little riding know-how.
 With a little research, a reputable stable to book with and a sense of adventure, you can experience the magical ride of your dreams.